Spiker1992/tower-defence/README.md

 - [TODO] I am not confident about tower range, needs to be confirmed later
 - [TODO] Tempted to extract anything dom related into it's own file

+#### iteration 2: spawn and  move enemies

+- added a basic script to spawn multiple enemies on the map
+- update movement to take enenmy's speed into account